 Quorum is the minimum acceptable number of voting HSC members required to make the proceedings of the meeting valid.
 Establishing a quorum ensures sufficient representation at meetings before changes can be proposed or adopted.
-Quorum for the HSC is met as long as at least 67% of committee members are present, with equal representation of voting direct care nursing staff and administration.
+Quorum for the HSC is met as long as at least 67 percent of committee members are present, with equal representation of voting caregivers and administration.

-- > A quorum is established before the committee takes a vote on all voting matters, including staffing plan approval or revision. - > A quorum is preferred for review of staffing complaints, though co-chairs may elect to move forward with presence of fewer than 60 percent of voting members for purposes of timely processing of complaints. - > Attendance is taken at the beginning of each HSC meeting. - Members unable to attend a meeting notify co-chairs via email prior to the meeting to allow for adjustments to maintain the quorum. - HSC voting members are identified at the beginning of each meeting so that voting is undertaken with an equal number of direct care nursing staff and hospital administration members. - > If a HSC member is unable to attend, the number of voting members is adjusted so that there is an equal number from direct care nursing staff and administration.
+>A quorum is established before the committee takes a vote on all voting matters, including staffing plan approval or revision.

+>A quorum is preferred for review of staffing complaints, though co-chairs may elect to move forward with presence of fewer than 67 percent of voting members for purposes of timely processing of complaints.

+>Attendance is taken at the beginning of each HSC meeting.

+- Members unable to attend a meeting notify co-chairs via email or text message prior to the meeting to allow for adjustments to maintain the quorum. - HSC voting members are identified at the beginning of each meeting so that voting is undertaken with an equal number of caregivers and hospital administration members.

+>If an HSC member is unable to attend, an alternate may attend in their place.
+The number of voting members is adjusted so that there is an equal number from caregivers and administration.